isc-projects/bind9/doc/arm/reference.rst

    CLIENT-SUBNET for authoritative servers, but is now obsolete.

 ``root-key-sentinel``
-   Respond to root key sentinel probes as described in draft-ietf-dnsop-kskroll-sentinel-08.
+   If ``yes``, respond to root key sentinel probes as described in draft-ietf-dnsop-kskroll-sentinel-08.
 The default is ``yes``.

 ``message-compression``
-   If ``yes``, DNS name compression is used in responses to regular queries (not including AXFR or IXFR, which always uses compression).
+   If ``yes``, DNS name compression is used in responses to regular queries (not including AXFR or IXFR, which always use compression).
    Setting this option to ``no`` reduces CPU usage on servers and may improve throughput.
 However, it increases response size, which may cause more queries to be processed using TCP; a server with